 The MNSEC Athletics Carnival is held at Jamestown Community School and also takes place during term 1.
 The QAS team is selected from the results of the QAS Sports Day.
 Students in Years 6-12 travel to attend this day, either to participate or support their peers.

 Secondary School Sports SA conducts numerous competitions as knockout championships throughout the school year.
-These competitions are open to all South Australian schools including those in both the private and public system.
+These competitions are open to all South Australian schools, including those in both the private and public systems.

 - Knock Out Touch

-At the end of each year (term 4), schools combine to celebrate student achievement with a “Formal” for senior secondary students.
+During each year, MSNEC schools combine to celebrate student achievement with a Formal for senior secondary students.
 Year 11 & 12 students are eligible to attend this event.
-Information regarding the Formal will be made available during care group time closer to the event.
+Information regarding the Formal is available during care group times closer to the event.

-Quorn Area School has a strong working and learning history with Pichi Richi Railway Preservation Society, where students in Year 10 have the option to develop an understanding of local history, work in the community and the trades available to learn etc. The program is designed to run in Year 10 and assist developing workplace skills, required for the work place.
-This is also designed to compliment the VET programs that run at QAS.
+Quorn Area School has a strong working and learning history with the Pichi Richi Railway Preservation Society, where students in Year 10 can develop an understanding of local history, work in the community and the trades available to learn etc. The program is designed to run in Year 10 and assist in developing workplace skills required for the workplace.
+This is also designed to complement the VET programs that run at QAS.

 VET (Vocational Education and Training) provides students with the skills and knowledge needed for work.
 It includes practical, hands-on learning, which suits many students.
-With further education ‘post school’, students can gain qualifications recognized nationally.
+Students can gain qualifications recognised nationally with further education post school.

 Studying VET as part of your SACE enables you to get a head start on a qualification, which is a great way to fast-track your progress towards a rewarding career.
 VET operates through a national training system, particularly for trades and other industries.
 It is delivered, assessed, and certified by registered training organisations (RTOs), including TAFE SA.